torvalds/linux/Documentation/arch/x86/resctrl.rst

 When a task is running the following rules define which resources are available to it:

-1) If the task is a member of a non-default group, then the schemata for that group is used.
+1) If the task is a member of a analn-default group, then the schemata for that group is used.

 2) Else if the task belongs to the default group, but is running on a